 Effective Reward Systems

-- Enthusiastic verbal praise focusing on effort
+- Enthusiastic verbal praise that focuses on their effort rather than just the outcome

-- Special privileges like choosing the next family movie
+- Special privileges like choosing the next family movie night or picking what’s for dinner

-- Extra playtime or screen time
+- Extra playtime or screen time as a natural consequence of their helpfulness

 Helpful Tool